jordanpapaditsas/codingfactory-webdev/README.md

 # [Coding Factory](https://codingfactory.aueb.gr/)
 ## Description
+Coding Factory is a Software Engineering bootcamp, and in this field of the bootcamp
-Full-Stack Software Development bootcamp,  based on the following Technologies:
+ we are learning Web Development, based on the following Technologies:
 <ul>
   <li>JavaScript</li>
   <li>HTML5</li>